 Musical Pathways

-This class is led by by Music Therapist Kristen McSorley, and is a free drop-in Music Therapy class.
-These classes are designed for adults with intellectual and developmental disabilities (IDD).
+These free drop-in classes led by Music Therapist Lisa Townsend are designed for adults with intellectual and developmental disabilities (IDD).
 Music can help build new friendships, evoke joy and regulate the nervous system, strengthen neural pathways, as well as support physical movement.
-Musical Pathways is 1st Fridays of every month.
-Musical Pathways takes place the 1st Fridays of every month, 1 – 2 p.m.
-MT.
-We look forward to seeing you and making music together.

 Amy Sweetin